mmnowak/mp3_ludido/TESTING.md

     1. [Resolved](#resolved)
     2. [Unresolved](#unresolved)

-## Automated Testing
+## Validation

 ### HTML Validation

 The W3C Markup Validation Service was used to validate the HTML of the website.
-All errors found were corrected, currently there is no errors.
+All errors found were corrected, currently there are no errors.

 See results: